5 Things You Should Know When Camping With Your Dog

 There are two things in my life that I love very much; the outdoors and my pup!
 It’s even better when I get to combine the two!
 Here are some things I’ve learned when it comes to safely taking your pup on a one day or multi-day outdoor adventure.

-- Bring the expected amount of food, and then some.
+Bring the expected amount of food, and then some.
 I always count the meals I expect my pup will eat, and then pack 2 more meals just in case.
 Hopefully it never happens, but if you end up in a situation where you are out longer than expected, you will want to be prepared.
 Treats are also an essential trail item.
-I give my pup treats quite frequently along the trail to not only give provide some much needed calories, but it helps keep him on good behavior.
+I give my pup treats quite frequently along the trail to not only provide some much needed calories, but it helps keep him on his best behavior.

-- Dogs are creatures of comfort and routine so bring some items that they are familiar with and have their scent.
+Dogs are creatures of comfort and routine so bring some items that they are familiar with and have their scent.
 I usually bring a Ruffwear car camping pad with me.

-- As far as sleeping, I’ve heard there are two ways to do it.
+As far as sleeping, I’ve heard there are two ways to do it.
 Some dogs are comfortable sleeping in their own tent type situation, or they sleep in the tent with you.
 I prefer to sleep with my pup.
 He is more comfortable being with me and adds extra warmth!
 I give him the ruffwear pad to sleep on or I bring an extra lightweight pad for our multi-day trips.

-- Make sure your pup has a collar with identification tags that include their name and your cell phone number (ideally the one you have with you!) and have your pup micro-chipped.
+Make sure your pup has a collar with identification tags that include their name and your cell phone number (ideally the one you have with you!) and have your pup micro-chipped.

-- Have your pup up to date on vaccinations and give them any preventative vaccines for the specific area you are traveling in (heart worm, flea and tick, water borne illnesses, etc).
+Have your pup up to date on vaccinations and give them any preventative vaccines for the specific area you are traveling in (heart worm, flea and tick, water-borne illnesses, etc).
 Many times, your regular annual vaccines may not be the same or safe for other areas you may travel to.
 Ask your vet!

-- While on your adventure, check them regularly for signs of fleas or ticks as well as plant jabs and stick-like thorns.
+While on your adventure, check them regularly for signs of fleas or ticks as well as plant jabs and stick-like thorns.

-- Pack a first aid kit in case of cuts or other injuries.
+Pack a first aid kit in case of cuts or other injuries.

-- I have a Ruffwear light that blinks on my pup's collar that I turn on at night time.
+I have a Ruffwear light that blinks on my pup's collar that I turn on at night time.
 It's really helpful in keeping an eye on him when it gets dark.

-4) Consider Doggie Packs if You’re Hiking
+Consider a Doggie Pack if You’re Hiking

-- Keep an eye out for when your dog goes.
+There are few things my dog likes more than pooping in the woods.
+It's like he lives for it.
+For that reason, I always make sure to bring plenty of extra cleanup bags.
+Keep an eye out for when your dog goes.
 You don't want to leave it lying around where you or other campers can step in it.

 Now get out on the trail and get after it with your pup!